Frequently Asked Questions • Akea

 - In the ingredients list, under Enzyme Composition, “Nattozymes” includes a trademark symbol.
 What exactly is NattozymesTM?

-- What vitamins are contained in Essentials and do they meet RDA requirements?
+- What vitamins are contained in Akea and do they meet RDA requirements?

 - Why aren’t the daily amounts of vitamins and minerals listed on the label?